 Accounting 1 is NOT just for business students.
 This is a must-have course for academic students who plan to further their education in a variety of professional areas in the business field.
 For non-academic students this course offers practical, everyday understanding of personal record keeping.
 This class will also teach you how to communicate well, pay attention to details, improve problem solving abilities, listen well, and interpret data.
-We will be using the South-Western County 21 Accounting Textbook, workbook pages, projects, and computer software in order to learn about Accounting.
+We will be using the Accounting Textbook, workbook pages, projects, and computer software in order to learn about Accounting.

 (621) ACCOUNTING 2

 This second year course also provides a competency based approach that builds upon the equation and system approaches which were learned in Accounting 1.
 Keeping records for departments, partnerships, and computerized accounting are some of the areas presented.
 Class time is spent on workbook problems, business simulations, and computer simulations.

 This is a great course for life!
 Topics include personal and career financial planning, money management, consumer purchasing and credit, savings and investing, retirement planning and personal income tax preparation.
 Students will learn how to create budgets, maintain a checking account, reconcile their bank statements, analyze credit card offers, keep themselves out of debt, and compute their own income taxes by hand and by using tax software.
 Be smart about your own money; learn how to handle your personal finances!